 Manneken Pis apart, Brussels is blessed with dozens of public fountains.
 Once, these were the only sources of clean water available to the poor and the working class.
 One set of fountains among the others are the Bruegel fountains.

 Some time in the 1980s, the City of Brussels decided to replace some old fountains with a new design.
-Possibly the idea was hatched in conjunction with the 450 year celebrations of the birth of Pieter Bruegel the Elder (1530-1569).
+Possibly they hatched idea in conjunction with the 450 year celebrations of the birth of Pieter Bruegel the Elder (1530-1569).
 Or perhaps not.
 Either way someone decided that each of the new fountains would be topped by a sculpture modelled on figures from Bruegel’s art.

 Pieter Bruegel the Elder